 Here we look at Aloe Vera and Manuka honey.

-Aloe Vera is a short-stemmed plant with thick and fleshy green leaves.
-Gel obtained from the plant’s leaves has long been used in foods, cosmetics, supplements and herbal remedies – Cleopatra was said to have used Aloe Vera to keep her skin soft!
+Gel obtained from the plant’s leaves has long been used in foods, cosmetics, supplements and herbal remedies – Cleopatra was even said to have used Aloe Vera to keep her skin soft!

 Why is it used?